Albert Cedric Gordon1

 John Ebenhack

-His parents were both from Germany.3 John Ebenhack was born in November 1866 in Cincinnati, Hamilton Co., Ohio.1,3,4 He was the son of Johan Ebenhack and Margaretha Roner.2 John Ebenhack married Emma Walz, daughter of John Walz and Unknown Hilt, circa 1891 in Cincinnati.1,3 John Ebenhack was a "rubber" of pianos, probably at the Baldwin Piano Co. in 1900 in Cincinnati.3 He and Emma Walz lived in 1900 in 2859 McMicken Ave., Cincinnati, Hamilton Co., Ohio.3 John Ebenhack died on 3 September 1927 in Cincinnati at age 60.5 He was buried in Vine Street Hill Cemetery, Cincinnati, Hamilton Co., Ohio.
+His parents were both from Germany.2 John Ebenhack was born in November 1866 in Cincinnati, Hamilton County, Ohio.1,2,3 He was the son of Johann Ebenhack and Margaretha Roner.4 John Ebenhack married Emma Walz, daughter of John Walz and (?)
+Hilt, circa 1891 in Cincinnati.1,2 John Ebenhack was a "rubber" of pianos, probably at the Baldwin Piano Co. in 1900 in Cincinnati.2 He and Emma Walz lived in 1900 in 2859 McMicken Ave., Cincinnati, Hamilton County, Ohio.2 John Ebenhack died on 3 September 1927 in Cincinnati at age 60.5 He was buried in Vine Street Hill Cemetery, Cincinnati, Hamilton County, Ohio.
 Section 21, lot 60, grave 1.5

 Children of John Ebenhack and Emma Walz